 - Earthling Day Spa – Another stalwart of the downtown spa scene, Earthling also houses a Pilates studio.

 - Woodhouse Day Spa – This luxurious spa across the Ravenel Bridge in Mt.
-Pleasant is a relative newcomer, but already receiving rave reviews.
+Pleasant receives rave reviews.
+They also have a second area location in the WestEdge development on the peninsula.

 How will you spend your Valentine’s Day in Charleston?
 What are your suggestions for the most romantic spots?
 Let us know in the comments.